Judge: New DNA evidence means man is entitled to new trial

-ATLANTA (AP) — A Georgia judge says a man who has spent more than four decades in prison for murder is entitled to a new trial because new testing found his DNA wasn’t on key pieces of evidence.
+ATLANTA (AP) — A Georgia man who has spent more than four decades in prison for murder is entitled to a new trial because new testing found his DNA wasn’t on key pieces of evidence, a judge ruled.

-Johnny Lee Gates was convicted in the November 1976 killing of 19-year-old Katharina Wright in Columbus.
+Johnny Lee Gates, 63, was convicted of murder, rape and robbery in the November 1976 fatal shooting of 19-year-old Katharina Wright in a Columbus apartment where she lived with her husband, a soldier at nearby Fort Benning.
+Wright’s hands were bound with the white belt from her bathrobe, and black neckties were used as a gag and blindfold.

-A belt and neckties used to bind and gag Wright were found in the case file at the district attorney’s office in July 2015.
-Testing found that Gates’ DNA was not on them.
+Chattahoochee Judicial Circuit Superior Court Judge John Allen ruled last week that Gates is entitled to a new trial, citing new testing that showed his DNA was not on the fabric used to bind Wright.
+The judge also found that prosecutors at Gates’ trial purposely excluded black jurors, but he wrote that evidence of that behavior was presented too late to declare a new trial on those grounds.

 Most Read Nation & World Stories